 This paper concerns relationships between "known" results.
 The original motivation was to supply a transparent account of function field Mordell-Lang in positive characteristic.
 After the third author gave a talk on the topic of reducing Mordell-Lang to Manin-Mumford, in Paris, December 2010, Damian Rössler picked up the theme, and eventually with Corpet, produced a successful algebraic-geometric account of such a reduction, in positive characteristic ([22], [8]).
 In the current paper we outline our original strategy, where the model-theoretic notion of "quantifier-elimination" for certain type-definable groups, as well as some other nice but soft stable-group theoretic results, play a role.
-And we prove that it works, including supplying the so far missing ingredient in characteristic p, the "quantifier elimination" result, but just for (Cartesian powers of) simple abelian varieties.
+And we prove that it works, supplying the so far missing ingredient in characteristic p, the "quantifier elimination" result for abelian varieties.